ralter/Lidar_RPi_automation/README.md

 NOTE: if you want to write directly to a flash drive -- a goal for this project -- make sure that the drive is mounted with write permission.
 This will send you many painful errors.

+## Run the script
+First run 'chmod +x data_collection.sh'. sudo it if it doesn't work as the standard user

+Run the data_collection.sh using 'sudo bash data_collection.sh' If all goes to according to plan, it will collect data and terminate if you unplug the ethernet.